 Teaching Toileting Skills at Home

-Every child begins the journey of toilet training at their own pace, and parents can play a pivotal role in this important milestone by incorporating strategies from occupational therapy into their daily routines.
+Every child begins the toilet training journey at their own pace, and parents can play a pivotal role in this important milestone by incorporating strategies from occupational therapy into their daily routines.

 Creating a supportive and patient environment is essential.
-Parents can introduce visual schedules to help children understand the steps involved in using the toilet, from pulling down pants to washing hands afterward.
+Parents can introduce visual schedules to help children understand the steps involved in using the toilet, from pulling down pants to washing hands afterwards.

 Sensory-friendly bathroom spaces, such as using a soft toilet seat or providing a step stool, can alleviate anxiety and promote independence.
-Encouraging self-dressing skills by practicing with easy-to-remove clothing can also boost confidence.
+Encouraging self-dressing skills by practising with easy-to-remove clothing can also boost confidence.

 Tracking Progress and Adjusting Training Strategies